vanhaerenthomas/R-loops/training/README.md

 # virtuRloops Training (Python)

 This is the README file for the training (Python) part of the project "virtuRloops".
-This project involves the analysis of biological data using various machine learning models and tools.
+This project involves the analysis of R-loop mapping data and other high-throughput sequencing features using various machine learning models and tools.
 The code provided here performs data preprocessing, model training, and evaluation for different feature combinations and model types.
 It also generates visualizations such as ROC curves, PR curves, histograms, and confusion matrices.

 ## Table of Contents